loopbio/python-motifapi/README.md

     control, SSH into the machine (or request your sysadmin to) and execute the following command `recnode-apikey`
 * this library wraps the REST+JSON API and handles sending and parsing the responses
+* this library is compatible with all motif versions, although real-time image streaming and some IO operations are only supported in motif 5 and above

 ### Examples